 The sonographer provides patient services in a variety of medical settings in which the physician is responsible for the use and interpretation of ultrasound procedures.
 In assisting physicians in gathering sonographic data, the diagnostic medical sonographer is able to obtain, review, and integrate pertinent patient history and supporting clinical data to facilitate optimum diagnostic results; perform appropriate procedures and record anatomical, pathological, and/or physiological data for interpretation by a physician; record and process sonographic data and other pertinent observations made during the procedure for presentation to the interpreting physician; exercise discretion and judgment in the performance of sonographic services; provide patient education related to medical ultrasound; and promote principles of good health.

 Diagnostic medical sonographers may be employed in hospitals, clinics, private offices, and industry.
 Most full-time sonographers work about 40 hours a week; they may have evening, night, weekend hours, and times when they are on call and must be ready to report to work on short notice.
-Diagnostic medical sonographers may specialize in obstetric and gynecologic sonography (the female reproductive system), abdominal sonography (the liver, kidneys, gallbladder, spleen, and pancreas), neurosonography (the brain), or breast sonography.
+Diagnostic medical sonographers may specialize in obstetric and gynecologic sonography (the female reproductive system), abdominal sonography (the liver, kidneys, gallbladder, spleen, and pancreas), pediatric sonography, musculoskeletal sonography, or breast sonography.
 In addition, sonographers may specialize in vascular technology or echocardiography.
 The demand for sonographers, including suitably qualified educators, researchers, and administrators, continues to exceed the supply, with faster than average job growth anticpated.
 The supply and demand ratio affects salaries, depending on experience and responsibilities.
-According to the U.S. Department of Labor Occupational Outlook Handbook, the employment of diagnostic medical sonographers is expected to grow through 2022 by 39%.
+According to the U.S. Department of Labor Occupational Outlook Handbook, the employment of diagnostic medical sonographers is expected to grow through 2026 by 17%.
 Potential and practicing sonographers should exhibit social perceptiveness, learning strategies, critical thinking skills, instructional skills, active listening, active learning, reading comprehension, and written/oral expression.

 Commission on Accreditation of Allied Health Education Programs (CAAHEP)